Carmen Cicero

 Carmen Louis Cicero (born August 14, 1926) is an American painter from Newark, New Jersey.

 Work

-Cicero started as an abstract painter and use automatism in his drawings of memories of places.
+Cicero started as an abstract painter and used automatism in his drawings of memories of places.
 In 1971 a studio fire destroyed the work still in his possession.
 He moved to New York and started over in a dramatically different figurative style.
 In the 1990s, Cicero's style changed again, from figurative expressionism to visionary realism reminiscent of magic realism.